 Type 1 Diabetes and funding for Continuous Glucose Monitors

-This research is focused on the experiences of families in New Zealand, in fundraising for Continuous Glucose Monitors (CGM) for children; considering the funding context, and the impact on family life that CGMs have, along with public understandings of Diabetes. z
+This research focused on the experiences of families in New Zealand, in fundraising for Continuous Glucose Monitors (CGM) for children; considering the funding context, and the impact on family life that CGMs have, along with public understandings of Diabetes.

 – Wardell, S. (2022).
 “Meet Aotearoa’s Cyborg Kids”.
 The Spinoff, Jan 18th.
 [Open access via link]

 – Wardell, S & Starling, L. (2022).
 Technical report: Experiences of fundraising for and using CGMs, among families of children with Type 1 Diabetes, in Aotearoa New Zealand.
 University of Otago.

 This research explored how transgender and gender diverse people in New Zealand use crowdfunding to fundraise for medical transition services, considering how these services are structured, alongside the experiences, challenges, and possibilities of the crowdfunding process.

 – Withey-Rila, C., & Wardell, S. (2022).
 ‘Crowdfunding for Medical Transition, in Aotearoa New Zealand: context and consequences’.
 Paper presented at the SANZ Conference, Auckland New Zealand.

 Fatness and crowdfunding

 This part of the project sought to analyse crowdfunding campaigns to do with weight-loss, and consider how ideas of ‘deservingness’ were constructed around fat bodies

 – Starling, L. & Wardell, S. (2022).
 ‘Fat and Deserving: negotiating the visibility of non-normative bodies in online medical crowdfunding’.
 Paper presented at the SANZ Conference, Auckland New Zealand.